This post may contain affiliate links.

 Which one of these apple craft ideas will you try first with your preschoolers?

-Fill your book basket with a great collection of preschool apple books.
+Fill your book basket with a great collection of books about apples.
 Most of these books can be found at your local library or used bookstore.

 If you have a hard time finding them, you can order them through my Amazon affiliate links by clicking the images below.